swimclan/mila-turtle/README.md

 ## Install

-After cloning the repo run the following command
+After cloning the repo run the following commands

 #### With npm